 H-1B Visa Internal Medicine Nurse Practitioner Jobs

-Internal Medicine Nurse Practitioners qualify for H-1B sponsorship because the role meets USCIS specialty occupation standards, requiring at least a master's degree in nursing.
-Health systems, academic medical centers, and multispecialty practices regularly file H-1B petitions for NPs managing chronic disease panels, inpatient comanagement, and outpatient continuity care.
+Internal Medicine Nurse Practitioners qualify for H-1B visa sponsorship because the role meets USCIS specialty occupation standards, requiring at least a master's degree in nursing.
+Health systems, academic medical centers, and multispecialty practices regularly file H-1B visa petitions for NPs managing chronic disease panels, inpatient comanagement, and outpatient continuity care.

-See All Internal Medicine Nurse Practitioner JobsOverview
+Find H-1B Visa Internal Medicine Nurse Practitioner JobsOverview

-Showing 5 of 23+ Internal Medicine Nurse Practitioner jobs
+Showing 5 of 15+ Internal Medicine Nurse Practitioner jobs

-See all Internal Medicine Nurse Practitioner jobs
+See all Internal Medicine Nurse Practitioner Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Internal Medicine Nurse Practitioner roles.